kitnil/awesome/README.md

 - [Configurable-Menu](https://github.com/lestcape/Configurable-Menu) - This extension have not support for Cinnamon, as all extensions was forked by Clement and i don't want to work in this condition.
 Will be aviable from Gnome Shell Desktop.
 - [gnome-shell-extension-radio](https://github.com/hslbck/gnome-shell-extension-radio) - Gnome shell extension for listening to internet radio streams
 - [gnome3-jenkins-indicator](https://github.com/philipphoffmann/gnome3-jenkins-indicator) - Gnome 3 Shell Extension to represent the current state of all jobs of a Jenkins CI Server
-- [gnome-shell-extensions-sustmi](https://github.com/sustmi/gnome-shell-extensions-sustmi) - Two extensions for Gnome Shell that I created to enhance user experience.
+- [gnome-shell-extensions-sustmi](https://github.com/sustmi/gnome-shell-extensions-sustmi) - [DEPRECATED] The repository was split into two repositories: https://github.com/sustmi/gnome-shell-extension-historymanager-prefix-search and https://github.com/sustmi/gnome-shell-extension-windowoverlay-icons
 - [GitTorrent](https://github.com/cjb/GitTorrent) - A decentralization of GitHub using BitTorrent and Bitcoin
 - [learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization to challenge and educate!
 - [tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.